Intrasphenoidal pituitary macroadenoma

 Infertility with elevated serum prolactin found on routine investigation.
 No visual symptoms.

 Highly unusual finding of an intra-sphenoidal mass contiguous with the floor of the sella.
 The pituitary is otherwise of normal shape with an upward concavity and mid-line stalk with only minimal deviation to the left.
 This is almost a true ectopic pituitary adenoma, however, there is a probable subtle connection with the gland via the left lateral aspect where there is a minor contour bulge and slightly reduced enhancement equal to that of the sphenoidal mass.

-Intrasphenoidal extension of pituitary tumour is well recognised but usually seen in large tumours that erode the floor and enter the sinus.
-In this case, there is minimal intra-parenchymal tumour with the major portion of the mass located within the sinus.
-On that basis this is not a true ectopic pituitary tumour that can occur usually in concert with an empty sella.
-The other possible diagnosis in this case is a sphenoidal sinus tumour eroding into the sella, however, the elevated prolactin mitigates against this diagnosis in a young patient.
+Intrasphenoidal extension of pituitary tumor is well recognized but usually seen in large tumors that erode the floor and enter the sinus.
+In this case, there is minimal intra-parenchymal tumor with the major portion of the mass located within the sinus.
+On that basis this is not a true ectopic pituitary tumor that can occur usually in concert with an empty sella.
+The other possible diagnosis in this case is a sphenoidal sinus tumor eroding into the sella, however, the elevated prolactin mitigates against this diagnosis in a young patient.

 It would be critical to assess the actual level of prolactin as slight elevation is not uncommon.
 CT bone of the sphenoid would also be very useful.